Apply for a new minerals permit

 Know what type of permit you are applying for

-Minerals permits are classified as either Tier 1 or Tier 2.
+Minerals permits are classified as either Tier 1, Tier 2, or Tier 3.

 Find out more about types of minerals permits and the different classifications on the page below.